Proxy Voting and Governance

 The Committee employs a shareholder value transfer model and a burn rate model to measure the value transfer from shareholders to employees and directors when considering equity compensation proposals.

-The Committee generally votes AGAINST compensation plans that: (1) fail our shareholder value transfer model, (2) allow option exchange or re-pricing without shareholder approval, and (3) accelerate vesting without consummation of a change-in-control transaction.
+The Committee generally votes AGAINST compensation plans that: (1) fail our shareholder value transfer model or burn rate model and allow for option exchange or re-pricing without shareholder approval, (2) pass our shareholder value transfer model and burn rate model, but permit accelerated vesting without consummation of a change-in-control transaction, or (3) serve as a vehicle to perpetuate a disconnect between pay and performance or favors executive officers whose pay is already significantly higher than peers.

 The Committee reviews on a CASE-BY-CASE basis those proposals that:

-- pass our shareholder value transfer model and either (1) fail our burn rate model; (2) the plan is "silent" on repricing and the company has a history of the practice or (3) our Proxy Advisor recommends an "against" vote;
+- pass our shareholder value transfer model and either (1) fail our burn rate model, (2) the plan is "silent" on re-pricing and the company has a history of the practice, or (3) a Proxy Advisor recommends an "against" vote; or

-- fail our shareholder value transfer model but the plan (1) is required to complete a transaction supported by the Committee or (2) includes details regarding extenuating business circumstances; or
+- fail our shareholder value transfer model but the plan (1) is required to complete a transaction supported by the Committee or (2) includes details regarding extenuating business circumstances.

 - Say on Pay